elgas/visit-lezha/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate the project and ensure no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the project and ensure no syntax errors were present.

    - The W3C HTML Validator test showed no errors. - [See here](https://validator.w3.org/nu/?doc=https%3A%2F%2Felgas.github.io%2Fvisit-lezha%2F)
    - W3C CSS Validator resulted in no syntax errors in the file. - [See here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Felgas.github.io%2Fvisitlezha%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)